 When purchasing goods or services from any of the businesses that our site links to, you will be entering into a contract with them (agreeing to their terms and conditions) and not with Fortis, Add a Fan or Hortonwood Laundry.

 We use a third party provider, ‘The Newsletter Plug In’ to deliver our e-newsletters.
-Through it we gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
+Through this we gather statistics around email opening and clicks using industry standard technologies to help us monitor and improve our e-newsletter.
 For more information, please see (https://www.thenewsletterplugin.com/documentation/gdpr-compliancy) You may unsubscribe at any time which will remove your contact details from our newsletter database.
 You may also re subscribe whenever you wish via our website.

 You’ll also find us on Facebook and Twitter, as well as Google+ and LinkedIn.